hodanov/docker-template-go/README.md

 This is the Golang dev-environment.

-This sample app is using the following technologies:
+The environment is using the following technologies:

 - Golang: 1.13-alpine
 - gore...REPL